piscinajs/piscina/README.md

 ## Current Limitations (Things we're working on / would love help with)

-* ESM Support
-  * Exposing piscina as an ESM
-  * Allowing Workers to be ESMs
 * Improved Documentation
 * More examples
 * Benchmarks